mjftw/transcript-sandbox/README.md

 1. **Page Load**: Each user (Browser A & Browser B in this example) initially loads the application via the NextJS Backend.
 2. **WebSocket Connection**: Once loaded, each browser establishes a WebSocket connection with the Phoenix Server to be part of a room, identified by a room ID.
 3. **Audio to Transcript**: For closed captioning, each user sends their audio stream to WebSpeech API, which returns a live audio transcript.
+4. **Video call**: A separate connection is made to the Whereby servers to join the meeting, which handles transporting audio and video between the participants.
-4. **Transcript Broadcasting**: The returned transcript is then sent to the Phoenix Server, which broadcasts it to all connected users in the room.
+5. **Transcript Broadcasting**: The returned transcript is then sent to the Phoenix Server, which broadcasts it to all connected users in the room.

 ## Prerequisites